What Is the Cost of Kitchen Cabinets?

 Stock vs. Custom Kitchen Cabinets

 Stock cabinets are a standard option for homeowners looking for cheap cabinets that will still improve the overall appearance of their kitchen.
-The average installation cost is $100 to $300 per linear foot.
+The average installation cost for stock cabinets is $100 to $300 per linear foot.
 But homeowners can also opt for custom kitchen cabinets.
 These are fully customized cabinets in terms of size, material, and design, which is helpful for unique or odd-shaped kitchens.
-As expected, custom cabinets are significantly more expensive than most stock cabinet options, so expect to pay between $500 to $1,200 per linear foot, including installation.
+As expected, custom cabinets are significantly more expensive than most stock cabinet options, so expect to pay up to $1,200 per linear foot, including installation.

 The cost of kitchen cabinets is significantly affected by the type of material you choose.
 There are five kinds of materials available: wood veneer ($2,000 to $15,000), laminate ($4,000 to $15,000), wood ($5,000 to $25,000), acrylic ($5,000 to $20,000), and stainless steel ($25,000 to $38,000).
 Most of the wood cabinets on the market are not solid wood; they are often composed of plywood and solid wood since plywood tends to hold up better without warping in moist environments.

 The design of a kitchen cabinet system contributes to the overall cost.
 Kitchen cabinets are either framed or frameless.
 Framed cabinets are a traditional choice that leaves the rails and stiles visible with a flat front frame to install the door on.
+This type of cabinet typically runs between $5,000 and $20,000 or more.
 Frameless cabinets are a European or contemporary style without visible rails.
 They are usually more customized and have a heavier box to hang the door without the front frame.
-Frameless cabinets typically cost around 15 percent more than framed.
+Frameless cabinets typically cost more than framed at $6,000 to $30,000 or more.

 The size of the kitchen affects how many cabinets will need to be replaced.
-If a kitchen is approximately 10 feet by 10 feet, new kitchen cabinets could cost between $2,800 and $6,500, or as much as $24,000 if they are higher quality and customized.
-A 12-foot by 12-foot kitchen with up to 25 linear feet of cabinets to replace could cost $3,800 to $8,500, or as much as $29,000.
+If a kitchen is approximately 10 feet by 10 feet, new kitchen cabinets could cost as little as $2,000 and as much as $24,000 if they are higher quality and customized.
+A 12-foot by 12-foot kitchen with up to 25 linear feet of cabinets to replace could cost as little as $2,500 or as much as $29,000.
 These are average kitchen sizes, but larger kitchens will cost more.

 Color and Finish